Theoretical Foundations of Conformal Prediction: The universality of conformal prediction

 Assume $\cC$ is symmetric in the training data, i.e., $\cC(x;\cD)=\cC(x;\cD_\sigma)$ for any $x\in\cX$, any dataset $\cD$, and any permutation $\sigma$.
 Assume also that $\cC$ satisfies distribution-free predictive coverage at level $1-\alpha$:

-Then there exists a symmetric conformal score function $s$ such that $\cC$ is equal to the full conformal prediction interval constructed with this score function. \end{theorem}

-How should we interpret this result?
-Essentially, it is telling us that the conformal prediction methodology is so broad---due to the flexibility in choosing the score function $s$---that any method with distribution-free validity can be expressed as a special case.
+Then there exists a symmetric conformal score function $s$ such that $\cC$ is equal to the full conformal prediction interval constructed with this score function. \end{theorem} This result says that the conformal prediction methodology is so broad---due to the flexibility in choosing the score function $s$---that any method with distribution-free validity can be expressed as a special case.
 Therefore, if we are restricting ourselves to symmetric methods, it is not fruitful to ask whether we can find a distribution-free method that will perform better than conformal prediction; instead, we should simply search for a better score function if we are not satisfied with the performance of conformal prediction on a particular application.

 However, the symmetry assumption is important.
 As an example of a distribution-free method that does not satisfy symmetry, we can recall the weighted version of conformal prediction (with fixed weights), covered in Chapter~\ref{chapter:weighted-conformal} (see Section~\ref{sec:fixed-weights}); this method achieves marginal coverage under exchangeability, but cannot be expressed as an instance of (unweighted) conformal prediction.